 If you want to adopt a Dalmatian puppy, you may be able to find one at your local animal shelter.

 Adoption is your best bet if you’re either on a budget or don’t want to bother with training a small puppy.

 If you don’t want a puppy to nosh on your new couch, or pee on the floor in the middle of the night, then an older dog may be a better choice for you.

 Dalmatian mixes are very common, especially in shelters.
 If you think you would prefer a mixed breed dog, then the shelter is a great place to check.

 Dalmatian breeders are pretty common.
 Because of this, it’s perhaps even more important that you do your research before choosing the breeder you’re going to ultimately buy from.

 Choose an AKC-referred breeder or a breeder who comes recommended from an official site for the breed.
 Chances are these breeders are trustworthy because reputable organizations would be less likely to back them if they weren’t.

 Other Non-Sporting Dogs

-The Dalmatian belongs to the Non-Sporting Group.
-The breeds in this group are all over the spectrum when it comes to appearance, and their temperaments are equally diverse.
-Take a look at the following temperaments of other memebers of this group to get a feel for their personalities.
+The Dalmatian belongs to a group of dogs known as the “Non-Sporting Group.”
+What this means is that breeds in this group are all over the spectrum when it comes to appearance, and their temperaments are just as diverse.

 - French Bulldog temperament